adines/DeepClas4BioIcy/README.md

 DeepClas4BioIcy is an Icy plugin that connects Icy with the [DeepClas4Bio API](https://github.com/adines/DeepClas4Bio).
 This plugin allows Icy users to use deep learning techniques for object classification abstracting deep learning techniques details.

 ## Requirements
-To use this plugin is necessary to have installed Icy with Java 8 and download the [DeepClas4Bio API](https://github.com/adines/DeepClas4Bio).
+To use this plugin is necessary to have installed Icy with Java 8 and the [DeepClas4Bio API](https://github.com/adines/DeepClas4Bio).

 ## Installation
 This plugin is updated in the Icy repository and the recommendable way to install it is download the plugin using the Icy repository.